wildfly-extras/wildfly-grpc-feature-pack/README.md

 ## Examples

-The examples consist of three modules:
+Each example consists of three modules:

 1. Proto: Contains the proto definitions
 2. Service: Contains the gRPC service annotated with `@GrpcService`